apache/cassandra/doc/source/development/how_to_commit.rst

 Here is how committing and merging will usually look for merging and pushing for tickets that follow the convention (if patch-based):

-Hypothetical CASSANDRA-12345 ticket is a cassandra-3.0 based bug fix that requires different code for cassandra-3.3, and trunk.
-Contributor Jackie supplied a patch for the root branch (12345-3.0.patch), and patches for the remaining branches (12345-3.3.patch, 12345-trunk.patch).
+Hypothetical CASSANDRA-12345 ticket is a cassandra-3.0 based bug fix that requires different code for cassandra-3.11, and trunk.
+Contributor Jackie supplied a patch for the root branch (12345-3.0.patch), and patches for the remaining branches (12345-3.11.patch, 12345-trunk.patch).

 On cassandra-3.0:
    #. ``git am -3 12345-3.0.patch`` (if we have a problem b/c of CHANGES.txt not merging anymore, we fix  it ourselves, in place)
    #. ``ant realclean && ant jar build-test`` (rebuild to make sure code compiles)

-On cassandra-3.3:
+On cassandra-3.11:
    #. ``git merge cassandra-3.0 -s ours``
-   #. ``git apply -3 12345-3.3.patch`` (likely to have an issue with CHANGES.txt here: fix it ourselves, then git add CHANGES.txt)
+   #. ``git apply -3 12345-3.11.patch`` (likely to have an issue with CHANGES.txt here: fix it ourselves, then git add CHANGES.txt)
    #. ``ant realclean && ant jar build-test`` (rebuild to make sure code compiles)
-   #. ``git commit --amend``
+   #. ``git commit --amend`` (Notice this will squash the 3.11 applied patch into the forward merge commit)

 On trunk:
-   #. ``git merge cassandra-3.3 -s ours``
+   #. ``git merge cassandra-3.11 -s ours``
    #. ``git apply -3 12345-trunk.patch`` (likely to have an issue with CHANGES.txt here: fix it ourselves, then git add CHANGES.txt)
    #. ``ant realclean && ant jar build-test`` (rebuild to make sure code compiles)
-   #. ``git commit --amend``
+   #. ``git commit --amend`` (Notice this will squash the trunk applied patch into the forward merge commit)

 On any branch:
-   #. ``git push origin cassandra-3.0 cassandra-3.3 trunk --atomic``
+   #. ``git push origin cassandra-3.0 cassandra-3.11 trunk --atomic``

 Same scenario, but a branch-based contribution: